Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 ‘It is the story of this Jay Gatsby who came so mysteriously to West Egg … ’ she read and then stopped.

 For a second time that night Carrie had to gawk.
-On the rest of the shelf, she saw many more first edition masterpieces—Hemingway, Woolf, Yeats, more Fitzgerald, even a whole collection of Jane Austen.
+On the rest of the shelf, she saw many more first edition classics—Hemingway, Woolf, Yeats, more Fitzgerald, even a whole collection of Jane Austen.
 Carrie was not much of a classics reader, but these old books… she knew they must have cost a fortune.

 Good old Mr. Jackman would have fainted if he could see this, she mused.